vitringr/vault/nodes/Project Spellblade - Input.md

 **No Target Pointer**: Note that the game shouldn't need any kind of pointer devices, as the movement changes the character direction and is sufficient for melee combat and aiming spells.

+**Optional Attack Hold**: Holding the attack button could be made to optionally chain it, reducing the required spam.

 ## Keyboard

 Can easily be modified.